Products I love

-This conditioning spray is the only one I currently use to help keep my synthetic pieces looking new and swingy – I talk about this in my post about caring for synthetic hair.
+Yes, "Awesome" is the name of the brand! 🙂 This conditioning spray is the only one I currently use to help keep my synthetic pieces looking new and swingy - I talk about a similar spray (which has been discontinued) in my post about caring for synthetic hair.

 It's cheap and does a great job of making my pieces soft.
 The closer I can get to making synthetic hair feel like human hair, the better.

 I just spritz some on after conditioning and let it air dry.
 I also use it in-between washes to help add softness and swishy-ness.

 In my synthetic hair care post you'll read about how I love a Revlon shampoo, but it's been discontinued so now I use this Awesome Synthetic Wig Shampoo (yes, the brand name is Awesome).

 Not only does it clean well (and gently!), but it also seems to help remove some of that excess shine that some synthetic pieces seem to have.